timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

     Alternatively, you can start the backup using the sidecar's HTTP endpoint.
     This requires exposing the sidecar's port 80 on the Docker host by mapping it to an open port.
-In this example, we map it to port 8080:
+In this example, it is mapped to port 8080:

     ```bash
     curl http://localhost:8080/backup-push